jtoomay/paralax_demo/README.md

-# Getting Started with Create React App
+# Getting Started With React Spring
+This was me learning react spring
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts